armandofox/audience1st/_posts/2017-11-04-sitewide-options.md

 Once you change this to "No", your Audience1st site will be accessible to the world.
 "Yes" means only staff members can login.

-## Sendgrid Domain
+## Sender Domain

-Don't change this unless you plan to use a different email provider setup than the one we've provided using Sendgrid.
+This setting controls the return address on transactional emails sent to patrons, such as purchase confirmations.
+Don't change this unless you plan to use a different email provider setup than the one provided by Audience1st.
+Audience1st includes a "Reply to" address in transactional emails so that if a patron replies to one of these emails, the reply will be sent to your box office.